6 Best Organic Meal Delivery Services Of 2023 & How To Pick The Right One For You

 What is organic food?

 The general rule is that organic food must be grown and processed within federal guidelines that address soil quality, animal welfare, pest and weed control, and use of additives.
-More specifically, organic produce must be grown on soil that's free of synthetic fertilizers and pesticides, while organic meats must be given organic feed and raised in humane living conditions that allow them to roam and forage.
+More specifically, organic produce must be grown on soil that's free of synthetic fertilizers and pesticides, while organic meats must be given organic feed and raised in humane living conditions that allow them to roam and forage for at least part of the year.
 Organic meats also have to be antibiotic- and hormone-free.

 There are four more specific organic labels, too.
 Here's a breakdown of what each one means: